 Dissolved oxygen or DO refers to the level of free, non-compound oxygen present in water or other liquids.
 The DO value is important parameter for your water quality and the process where you use the water for.
-An ultrafine bubble is not DO a bubble is an gas cavity in water or another liquid.
+An ultrafine bubble or nanobubble is not dissolved oxygen a bubble is a gas cavity in water or another liquid.

 The dissolved oxygen level is influenced by the following factors:

 - Biology in the water by respiration of fish and plants

 The relationship between water temperature and DO is inverse: Cold water is able to hold more DO than warm water.
 The ultrafine bubble generators on this website pressurize gas and liquids and for that reason they are able to oversaturate the water.
 In nature under normal conditions a saturation level of 100% is the maximum.

 Air contains 20.95% oxygen.
 At standard barometric pressure (760 mmHg), the pressure or 'tension" of oxygen in air is 159 mmHG (760 x 0.2095).
 The pressure of oxygen in air drives oxygen into water until the pressure of oxygen in water is equal to the pressure of oxygen in the atmosphere.
 When pressure of oxygen in water and atmosphere are equal, net movement of oxygen molecules from atmosphere to water stops.
 The water is than in equilibrium or at saturation, with dissolved oxygen (DO) when the oxygen presssure in water equals the pressure of oxygen in the atmosphere.